-To navigate, you click on any of the traces.
+To navigate in time, you can click in any of the traces.
 This will set the EEG traces underneath to show this selected time.
 The blue bar indicates the new selected time window.
 Hold and drag your mouse to move the traces or use the arrow buttons underneath the traces to move back and forward in time.
 The step size is defined in the settings, see section Page movement.